What do they do?

 Projected Growth Rate

-Employment of Craft Artists is projected to Decline 6 percent from 2020 to 2030
+Employment of Craft Artists is projected to show little or no change from 2022 to 2032.

 Projected Employment in OH